gvolpe/neovim-flake/README.md

 }
 ```

-Followed by importing the module.
+Followed by importing the HM module.

 ```nix
 {